Overseas Vote Foundation Case Study

 OVF received more than 1 million visits without incident across their 18 full-service voter websites in 2012.
 “Keep in mind, our sites are not providing simple, static content,” Dzieduszycka-Suinat says.
 “These are interactive web applications with moving parts.
 During our peak time, from September 1 through November 15, site visits increased by 20 percent in 2012 compared to 2008.
 Page views increased by 50 percent.
 We consider that real success.
 “If we look at the same peak time frame in 2010, the midterm elections versus the 2012 Presidential election,” she continues, “the OVF site experienced a 200 percent increase in user visits.
 Now that’s significant.”

 AWS enables OVF to manage their costs better by scaling instances up and down as needed.
 Moving to the AWS Cloud also made it easier for the team to upgrade the operating system and make changes to the system without the delays that would have been necessary with traditional hardware.
 The team is using Amazon Relational Database Service (Amazon RDS) in multiple Availability Zones to increase reliability.
-The team is also using Amazon Elastic Cloud Compute (Amazon EC2), Elastic Load Balancing, and Amazon Simple Email Service (Amazon SES), as shown in the architecture diagram below.
+The team is also using Amazon Elastic Cloud Compute (Amazon EC2), Elastic Load Balancing, and Amazon Simple Email Service (Amazon SES).

 The Bear Code development team built a staging environment that mirrors the production environment—a task that would have proved difficult using OVF’s former provider.
 “Providing that functionality would have doubled OVF’s costs,” Howe says.
 “Before AWS, we used a separate staging server that wasn’t hosted.
 Amazon EC2 makes it a lot easier to clone a machine to make an additional production machine or a staging server.
 Creating a testing environment is a big help in terms of avoiding surprises.”